grandy0831/Food-shelf-life-recorder/submission-file.md

 ## Declaration of Authorship

-We, AUTHORS NAME HERE, confirm that the work presented in this assessment is my own.
+I, Guandi Chen, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.

-Digitally Sign with Your name Here
+Guandi Chen

-ASSESSMENT DATE
+23 Apr 2024